datanucleus/datanucleus-excel/README.md

 datanucleus-excel
 =================

 DataNucleus support for persistence to Excel datastores.
-This plugin makes use of Apache POI for writing Microsoft Excel/OOXML files, see https://poi.apache.org/
+This plugin makes use of [Apache POI](https://poi.apache.org/) for writing Microsoft Excel/OOXML files.

 This is built using Maven, by executing `mvn clean install` which installs the built jar in your local Maven repository.